 - Ensures a factual response to the specified requirements;

-- Respect a structured identification and selection procedure as it is a major factor in public sector procurements.
+- Respect a structured identification and selection procedure as it is a significant factor in public sector procurements.

 What is the purpose of an RFP in project management?